Application for an Anonymous Survey

 If the survey is not anonymous, the project must be described in the usual form, Application for Projects with Human Subjects, and reviewed by the full IRB.

-This statement should be included at the end of the introdction text for all anonymous surveys: "This study has been approved by the Clark Committee for the Rights of Human Participants in Research and Training Programs (IRB).
+- a copy of the survey instrument.
+The survey instrument must include an introductory statement with the elements listed in step 8 below.
+This statement should include at the end the following text for all anonymous surveys: "This study has been approved by the Clark Committee for the Rights of Human Participants in Research and Training Programs (IRB).
 Any questions about human rights issues should be directed to the IRB Chair, Dr. James P. Elliott 508-793-7152."